Chart Color Schemes

 Modbury is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Modbury's cultural diversity is notable, with 34.1% speaking a language other than English at home and 39.7% born overseas.
+Modbury's population comprises 34.1% speaking a language other than English at home, with 39.7% born overseas.
 Christianity is the predominant religion, accounting for 39.6%.
-The 'Other' category comprises 5.1%, higher than Greater Adelaide's 1.8%.
+The 'Other' religious category is overrepresented at 5.1%, compared to Greater Adelaide's 1.8%.

 Frequently Asked Questions - Diversity